hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     - It can be solved efficiently with Dijkstra's algorithm, if the graph is weighted and all weight are positive
     - It can be solved efficiently with a Bellman-Ford's algorithm, if the graph is weighted and weights could be positive and negative
     - Longest path Problem doesn't have a know polynomial algorithm
-- UC San Diego Course:[Longest path Problem](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/blob/master/4-np-complete-problems/1-np_complete_problems/17_np_complete_problems_1_search_problems.pdf)
+- UC San Diego Course: [Longest path Problem](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/blob/master/4-np-complete-problems/1-np_complete_problems/17_np_complete_problems_1_search_problems.pdf)

 </details>